-COPAS CYTOMETRIC SORTING OF PINACEAE POLLEN FOR SUBSEQUENT AMS RADIOCARBON DATING OBJECTIVE The objective of this experiment was to test if the COPAS flow cytometer could be used as a means of concentrating Pinaceae pollen from lake sediments.
-This QTN has been adapted from and full details of these experiments may be found in the paper "Cytometric Sorting of Pinaceae Pollen and its Implications for Radiocarbon Dating and Stable Isotope Analyses" presented as a poster at the 20th Annual PACLIM Meeting, Asilomar, California, April 6-9, 2003.
-In the paper, first use of flow cytometry as a means of concentrating Pinaceae pollen from lake sediments is reported.
-INTRODUCTION The COPAS SELECT instrument is able to analyze and sort large objects (40-300 microns) at a high rate (up to 50 objects per second) on the basis of the physical characteristics of size, density, and fluorescence signals.
-A red diode laser (670 nm) is used to measure both the size and optical density of the objects, and a multi-line (488, 514 nm) argon laser is used to excite the autofluorescence.
+The COPAS family of instrumentation comprises a collection of large particle cytometers utilizing at least 1 excitation laser and up to 8 channels of fluorescence collection.
+Large objects can be analyzed for size, density, and fluorescence characteristics before being gently dispensed into a multi-well plate or other collection container for further investigation or reuse.
+In this experiment, the COPAS SELECT instrument (500μm flow channel) utilized a red diode laser (670nm) to measure both the size and optical density of the objects; a multi-line (488, 514nm) argon laser is used to excite the autofluorescence.

 Use of flow cytometry will make it much easier to concentrate fossil pollen for Accelerator Mass Spectroscopy (AMS) radiocarbon dating and will also make it easier to use fossil pollen for stable isotope analyses of carbon, hydrogen, and oxygen.
-In this experiment, researchers focused on Pinaceae pollen, or more specifically pine (Pinus) and fir (Abies) pollen, because these pollen types are typically large, i.e., more than 50 micrometers in long dimension, and therefore relatively easy to concentrate in quantities needed for mass spectrometry.
+In this experiment, researchers focused on Pinaceae pollen, or more specifically pine (Pinus) and fir (Abies) pollen, because these pollen types are typically large (more than 50 micrometers in length), and therefore relatively easy to concentrate in quantities needed for mass spectroscopy.
 Pinaceae pollen also auto-fluoresces (Figure 1), making it a candidate for sorting by use of fluorescence.